jdoleary/Spellmasons/docs/TasksCurrent.md

         - Notify when version isn't same
 - January 1/15-1/21
     - small stuff
-        - fix being able to go negative mana if you queue a spell before the previous spell's mana is spent
         - rename vampire or restore that it passes blood curse on to you when it bites
         - multiplayer perk resurrect icon
     - Balanced / Difficult
     - Finish Boss
         - Implement aoe damage against enemies chain+hurt?
-    - A way to see your perks roll
-        - Animated Perk List UI
     - Are perk chances synced correctly in multiplayer?
     - Submit to IGN and others
     - Add ability to put user-facing text banners in game
         - scheduled downtime for servers
         - other annoucements
     - Balance all music
-    - Add secondary toolbars on the sides (only shown on drag)
     - Add run stats in gameover screen / leaderboard
     - Test on Slow Computer
 - January 1/22-1/28
-    - Allow for deleting saves
-    - Save files should be sorted by recency
     - Finish Looping
         - (see branch `loop-tint-level`)
     - Make Demo as promised